eclipse-edc/Connector/docs/developer/decision-records/2022-10-10-naming-conventions/README.md

 > Rule 2: Module names should indicate what the contents are.

-> Rule 3: Module names must be identical to the Maven artifactId (published one).
+> Rule 3: Module names must be identical to the Maven artifactId (if one is published).

 ### Maven artifactId